molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

      - Infrastructure for the in-memory representation, I/O and basic processing of molecular structures and reactions
    * - `CDPL.MolProp`_
-     - Functionality for the calculation/preciction of physicochemical molecular properties
+     - Functionality for the calculation/prediction of physicochemical and topological atom, bond and molecule properties
    * - `CDPL.Biomol`_
      - Functionality for the I/O and processing of biological macromolecules
    * - `CDPL.Descr`_